 Organ and Tissue Donation

-You can consent to be an organ or tissue donor if you are over the age of 16 and fully understand the nature and consequences of your donation.
+You can consent to be an organ or tissue donor if you are aged 16 or older and fully understand the nature and consequences of your donation.
 You can change your mind at any time.

 Why should I consent to be an organ and tissue donor?